hashicorp/terraform/website/docs/internals/json-format.html.md

 -> **Note:** This format is available in Terraform 0.12 and later.

-When Terraform plans changes, it prints a human-readable summary to the terminal.
+When Terraform plans to make changes, it prints a human-readable summary to the terminal.
 It can also, when run with `-out=<PATH>`, write a much more detailed binary plan file, which can later be used to apply those changes.

 Since the format of plan files isn't suited for use with external tools (and likely never will be), Terraform can output a machine-readable JSON representation of a plan file's changes.
 It can also convert state files to the same format, to simplify data loading and provide better long-term compatibility.